Impact of rising tensions in the Middle East

 Demand for defence and aerospace products typically ramps up when conflicts escalate to address security concerns.
 At these times the sector’s profits could be boosted by lucrative government contracts.

 Geopolitical tensions have been rising for some time and after years of under investment in defence we expect governments to continue to boost their spending in this sector.
 However, the sector currently looks expensive, and the performance of aerospace stocks could be influenced by the outcome of the US election and the respective candidates’ policies.
-For instance, while the Trump administration might prioritise an increase defence spending (as it has in the past) if Kamala Harris gets the keys to the White House she may focus on other priorities.
+For instance, while the Trump administration might prioritise an increase in defence spending (as it has in the past) if Kamala Harris gets the keys to the White House she may focus on other priorities.

 There are several sectors and assets that investors can turn to in unstable times and while some may be labelled as ‘safe havens’ it’s important to remember that all investing carries an element of risk.